PikachuPenial/Titanmod/PATCHNOTES.md

 - Removed unnecessary parameters from fonts created by the gamemode

-- Loadout notifcation now uses the users HUD font
+- Loadout notification now uses the users HUD font